Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

 It is important to note that the surrogate predictions for mobilities are only valid under the assumption of homogeneous permeability distributions within the VE grid columns, consistent with the setup used to generate the training data.
 As evident from \cref{eq_integratedQuantities}, permeability distributions directly influence coarse-level mobilities.
 However, the classical VE model itself is primarily suited to homogeneous or near-homogeneous regions, and should not be deployed in heterogeneous zones.
 While extensions of VE models that account for heterogeneous layering exist~\cite{guo2016,moyner2019}, such variants are not employed in this study.

-Using $x_3$ and $x_4$ as features, combined with simulation-generated training data, we constructed spline interpolators for the wetting- and non-wetting-phase coarse-level mobilities, $\hat{\Lambda}_w(x_3,x_4)$ and $\hat{\Lambda}_n(x_3,x_4)$.
+Using $x_3$ and $x_4$ as features, we constructed spline interpolators for the wetting- and non-wetting-phase coarse-level mobilities, $\hat{\Lambda}_w(x_3,x_4)$ and $\hat{\Lambda}_n(x_3,x_4)$.
 Interestingly, even though both features are defined by wetting-phase quantities, they also proved effective in predicting non-wetting-phase mobilities.

-For the setup illustrated in \cref{fig_init_and_result}, the spline-based surrogate reduced the computational cost of mobility evaluations by approximately 96\% in the pure VE model and also the the hybrid model.
+Utilizing the mobility surrogate, for the pure VE test, the computational cost of mobility evaluations was reduced by more than 99\%.
+Similarly, the mobility computation exhibited a reduction of 99\% for the statically-coupled test and 98\% for the adaptively coupled test.
 As in the gas plume distance enhancement, the induced error in mass balance was negligible.

-The resulting errors are summarized in column 2 of \cref{table_errors_2pve} and \cref{table_errors_hybrid}.
-While most relative field errors remain negligibly small, non-wetting-phase saturation and mobility errors are more pronounced, particularly in the pure VE model, see \cref{table_errors_2pve}.
-The explanation lies in the training data which was generated exclusively on homogeneous columns, consistent with the intended application of the VE model.
-However, for the pure VE model test case, all columns are modelled via the VE approach, regardless of local heterogeneities.
-In scenarios such as the impermeable lens introduced in the middle of the domain, the surrogate predicts mobilities based on homogeneous assumptions, thereby introducing errors that propagate into the non-wetting-phase saturation distribution.
-In contrast, the hybrid model consciously restricts the VE approximation to homogeneous regions, yielding considerably smaller relative errors.
-Despite these discrepancies, the non-wetting-phase mass error remained negligible, indicating preserved mass conservation.

-An additional observation is that the errors in the wetting-phase saturation and mobility are significantly smaller than those for the non-wetting phase, despite the constraint $s_w + s_n = 1$, see \cref{eq_sum_saturations}.
-This seemingly counterintuitive result is explained by the initial conditions.
+Overall, introducing a surrogate for the coarse-level mobility introduces minor, acceptable errors in the solution field for all three test scenarios (\cref{table_rel_error_all_cases}).
+Although the errors for non-wetting-phase quantities may be larger, this is an artifact of the relative error computation.
 Initially, the domain is fully saturated with brine, such that non-wetting-phase quantities start at zero.
 Relative error measures amplify small deviations near zero, making the non-wetting-phase errors appear large, even when their absolute magnitude is small.
-Nevertheless, this contribution is minor compared to the dominant error introduced by neglecting the impermeable lens in the enhanced pure VE model.
-Grid resolution also plays a role.
-Finer discretizations tend to increase relative errors slightly for all data-driven surrogates, with the effect being most pronounced for the mobility substitution.